 Shoulder Blade Pain

-The result is fibrosis and can result in trigger points that form in your shoulders, neck, or upper, or middle back.
+The result is fibrosis and can result in trigger points that form in your shoulders, neck, upper, or middle back.
 The likely cause is a postural issue.
-For example, if you have rounded shoulders from sitting in a office, your back muscles are already overstretched because your shoulders are rounded forwards.
-When you complete some pull-ups, or rows, your muscle will be stretched even further when lowering the weight, then will forcibly contract when lifting the weight.
+For example, if you have rounded shoulders from sitting in an office, your back muscles are already overstretched because your shoulders are rounded forwards.
+When you complete some pull-ups or rows, your muscle will be stretched even further when lowering the weight, then, will forcibly contract when lifting the weight.
 This over-stretching combined with intense contractions can overstimulate your muscles causing trigger points or muscle knots to form.

 - Pain on top or inside of shoulder blade

-- Pain with driving or working on computer
+- Pain with driving or working on a computer

 - Loss in shoulder, neck range of motion